Wednesday, June 17, 2026

 The channel through which the yawn travels remains unclear.
 It’s possible that the physical movement of a yawn puts pressure on the uterus in ways that signal to the fetus that it should yawn too, D’Adamo says.
 Hormonal messengers oxytocin, which plays a central role in maternal bonding and is already elevated during pregnancy, is one candidate could also prompt a fetal yawn.
 Future studies examining women at various stages of pregnancy, and directly measuring hormonal changes during maternal yawning, could help uncover the mechanism.

-These findings challenge the view of fetal behavior as purely reflexive or entirely self-contained, the authors write, and instead paint a picture of a fetus whose behavioral expression is already woven into a shared biological context with its mother.
-The study suggests that examining maternal behavior and its impact on fetal action may help clarify the earliest foundations of co-regulation and embodied development, which later support motor and social competencies after birth.
+The study also indicates that examining maternal behavior and its effects on fetal activity may clarify the earliest foundations of co-regulation and embodied development.
+These early processes may later support motor and social competencies after birth.

 But for now, it’s unclear whether fetuses catching yawns serves any direct adaptive purpose, or if those early echoes simply reflect the deep physiological entanglement of mother and child.
 The real social context, D’Adamo says, happens after birth.